Traders Sell 3M (MMM) on Strength (MMM)

-MMM has been the subject of a number of analyst reports.
-Citigroup set a $263.00 price target on 3M and gave the stock a “buy” rating in a research report on Saturday, June 9th.
+A number of brokerages have commented on MMM.
+Zacks Investment Research upgraded 3M from a “sell” rating to a “hold” rating in a research report on Tuesday, September 11th.
 ValuEngine cut 3M from a “hold” rating to a “sell” rating in a research report on Thursday, June 21st.
 Barclays reduced their price target on 3M from $210.00 to $201.00 and set an “underweight” rating for the company in a research report on Wednesday, July 25th.
-Zacks Investment Research cut 3M from a “hold” rating to a “sell” rating in a research report on Sunday, July 15th.
+UBS Group upped their price target on 3M from $215.00 to $220.00 and gave the stock a “neutral” rating in a research report on Thursday, August 30th.
 Finally, Royal Bank of Canada restated a “buy” rating and issued a $234.00 price target on shares of 3M in a research report on Wednesday, July 25th.
-Three investment analysts have rated the stock with a sell rating, eight have issued a hold rating, six have issued a buy rating and one has assigned a strong buy rating to the company.
-The stock currently has a consensus rating of “Hold” and a consensus target price of $234.97.
+Three research analysts have rated the stock with a sell rating, eight have assigned a hold rating, six have assigned a buy rating and one has given a strong buy rating to the stock.
+The stock currently has an average rating of “Hold” and an average price target of $234.97.

 3M Company operates as a diversified technology company worldwide.
 The company's Industrial segment offers tapes; coated, non-woven, and bonded abrasives; adhesives; ceramics; sealants; specialty materials; purification products; closure systems for personal hygiene products; acoustic systems products; automotive components; and abrasion-resistant films, and paint finishing and detailing products.